-The Malnutrition Task Force is united to combat preventable and avoidable malnutrition and dehydration among older people in the UK.
+The Malnutrition Task Force (MTF) is united to combat preventable and avoidable malnutrition and dehydration among older people in the UK.
 We believe that good nutrition and hydration are fundamental to delivering dignified care and enabling older people to live fulfilling and independent lives.

 Tackling malnutrition is everybody’s business.
 The MTF works with partners across sectors and settings to raise awareness of undernutrition in later life and its causes, provide information and guidance, and spread best practice and innovation to improve the lives of older people in the UK.

 The Malnutrition Task Force is supported by Age UK, apetito, BAPEN, and Nutricia.